learn-co-curriculum/curriculum-team/learn-file.md

 The `.learn` file is written in the YAML serialization format.
 It provides the metadata for each [lesson][].

+A full specification of its properties can be found in the ["Dot Learn Properties"][dl-doc] document.

 ## Keys

 * `tags`: An array which contains tags associated with the lesson